Mint vs. Quicken: Which One Should You Use?

-We wanted to know which is better (Quicken or Mint) as well, so we ran a comparison test.
+We wanted to know which is better (Quicken or Mint) in better detail, so we ran a comparison test.
 Check out the results below so you can find the app that will help you keep your money in line.

 The Most Accessibility: Mint